jsenv/core/readme.md

 # Build overview

-Following the steps below turns an `index.html` into an optimized `dist/main.html`.
+Following the steps below turns a `main.html` into an optimized `dist/main.prod.html`.
 Only the content of html files is shown below because the content of non-html files is trivial.

 ```html